Asheley R. Landrum

 -

-Asheley is a fellow of the American Association for the Advancement of Science and she is serving on the National Academies of Science, Engineering, and Medicine's consensus panel "Understanding and Addressing Misinformation about Science."
+Asheley is a fellow of the American Association for the Advancement of Science and she served on the National Academies of Science, Engineering, and Medicine's consensus panel "Understanding and Addressing Misinformation about Science."
 Her research has been funded by the National Science Foundation and Templeton Religion Trust.

 Asheley is deeply committed to researcher-practitioner partnerships and has collaborated with journalistic outlets and content creators such as KQED public media, PBS Digital Studios, and Anderson Cooper 360 on CNN.
 These collaborations ensure that her research not only advances scholarly knowledge, but that it has practical applications in enhancing the practice of communication and builds bridges between the academy and professional practice.